Aqueous20/Tropical-Treasures/README.md

-designed the html structre for the offers component styled the the html structure for offers component created new collections component designed the html structre for the new collections component
+designed the html structre for the offers component styled the the html structure for offers component created new collections component

+#july 29,2025
+designed the html structre for the new collections component mounted the new collections component in shop page styled the html structure for new collections component created news letter component